kitzeslab/opensoundscape/docs/classifier_guide/Intro.md

 If targeted recordings are not representative of the field data I will be later predicting on, why use it at all?
 Why not just use field data?
 Targeted recordings paired with field data overlays might actually be advantageous in at least some situations.

-   a.You're interested in a sound that's hard to find examples of.
+   - You're interested in a sound that's hard to find examples of.
 You might be wasting hours of time just trying to search for it in field data  whereas you know with high certainty that it will be in recordings labeled with it from sound libraries.<br>
-   b.You're interested in a sound that's highly variable and may vary with geographic location.
+   - You're interested in a sound that's highly variable and may vary with geographic location.
 You may not have field data from a variety of geographic locations, but there's a high chance sound libraries will.<br>
-   c.If you use just field recordings, you won't be able to use the overlaying process described above to create more variation in your dataset.
+   - If you use just field recordings, you won't be able to use the overlaying process described above to create more variation in your dataset.
 You could put overlays on field recordings, but you run the risk of actually making a training set that is *less* representative of the prediction set.
 For instance, if already quiet clips get overlays the sound of interest may be totally obscured, or they become busier with background noise than actual field recordings.<br>

 If field data still makes sense, proceed by gathering recordings with as much variability as you can find in the target sounds.
 A process by which you randomly draw clips to mark as a presence or absence for each class is the most ideal case, but you can also target recordings from areas or times when you know the subject of a class in the CNN will be there (e.g., you have point count data from the same location).